vmware-archive/hillview/docs/userManual.md

 computed only approximately, but in this case the error in each bar should be smaller than one pixel in size.

+The total number of missing values is displayed below the histogram itself, as a number.

 ![A one dimensional histogram](hillview-histogram.png)

 On top of each bar is shown the size of the bar.
-If the size is only approximately the value is shown with an approximation sign: &#2248;.
+If the size is only approximately the value is shown with an approximation sign: &asymp;.

 The thin blue line shown is the cumulative distribution function ([CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function)).